EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 #### Tool Mastery
 You are a master of your craft.
 You gain proficiency in one type of Artisan Tools.
 Your proficiency bonus is doubled for any ability check you make with this tool.
-The tool your choose cannot benefit from another feature, such as Expertise, that doubles your proficiency bonus.
+The tool you choose cannot benefit from another feature, such as Expertise, that doubles your proficiency bonus.

 #### Warm Blooded